FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 The username field is dependent on the EAP method being used for provisioning.
 For example, {{RFC9140}} uses the username "noob".
-Other EAP methods MAY omit the username as RECOMMENDED in {{RFC7542}}.
+Other EAP methods MAY omit the username as recommended in {{RFC7542}}.
 The username of "anonymous" is NOT RECOMMENDED for specifications using this format, even though it is permitted by {{RFC7542}}.
 The name "anonymous" is widely used in NAIs today, and we wish to avoid